-Operating ventilation systems is energy intensive activity.
+Operating ventilation systems is energy-intensive activity.
 Real-time air quality monitoring optimizes these systems by smartly regulating ventilation intensity.
 This saves significant operating costs.
 Also, such a system ensures that adequate ventilation is available all the time.
-Due to optimized operation, maintenance costs are also saved.
+Optimized operations can save maintenance costs.

 Integrating ventilation systems with real-time air quality data ensures comfortable air quality all the time.
 It significantly reduces human exposure to air pollutants.
 Monitoring air quality in tunnels and parking lots can avoid Serious health risk and potentially hazardous situation.

 Accident risks significantly reduce with effective operation of ventilation systems.
 Whenever air quality or visibility breaches a safe limit, ventilation systems increase their ventilation intensity until air quality and visibility is again within safe limits.
 Due to this, potential accident hazards can be significantly reduced.
 Safely and freely flowing traffic saves both fuel and time.

 AIR POLLUTION MONITORING IN A TUNNEL BY OIZOM’S POLLUDRONE